get-frank-eng/interview/readme.md

 ## The task

 We have set up an HTTP server in the `/server` directory.
 It exposes a single paginated endpoint.
-Your task is to right a client for this endpoint that paginates through all data on all pages, and does some data processing.
-Your client can be in any language. **The purpose of the clinet is to find the comment author with the most net upvotes (upvotes minus downvotes)**.
+Your task is to write a client for this endpoint that paginates through all data on all pages, and does some data processing.
+Your client can be in any language. **The purpose of the client is to find the comment author with the most net upvotes (upvotes minus downvotes)**.
 You can output this to `stdout`, put it on a webpage, or display it in any other way you see fit.

 To start the server, run `$ npm start` in the server directory after installing dependencies.